laverdet/isolated-vm/README.md

 * **return** A [`Reference`](#class-reference-transferable) object.

 Returns a [`Reference`](#class-reference-transferable) to this context's global object.

+##### `context.release()`

+Releases this reference to the context.
+You can call this to free up v8 resources immediately, or you can let the garbage collector handle it when it feels like it.
+Note that if there are other references to this context it will not be disposed.
+This only affects this reference to the context.

 ### Class: `Script` *[transferable]*
 A script is a compiled chunk of JavaScript which can be executed in any context within a single